yyscamper/the-way-to-rackhd-development/basic-knowledge/di-dependency-injection.md

 }
 ```

-Usually, you need to create a instance before using it:
+Usually, you need to create an instance before using it:

 ```javascript
 var Encryption = injector.get('Encryption');